edamontology/edam-sandbox/README.md

 ----                            | -----------
 src/edamverify.py               | edamverify utility
-queries/                        | Queries in SPARQL query language and SHACL constraint language format reports/                        | Reports from running edamverify on EDAM_dev.owl README.md		        | This file
+queries/                        | Queries in SPARQL query language and SHACL constraint language format docs/                           | Query documentation (the problem detected by the query and its remedy) reports/                        | Reports from running edamverify on EDAM_dev.owl README.md		        | This file